tommyno/fast-react-component-generator/README.md

 ## Release Notes

+### 1.1.0

+Add user selectable options for SCSS, CSS modules and Storybook.

 ### 1.0.0

-Initial release of Quick React component generator.
+Initial release of the Fast React component generator.

-## Roadmap

-- User editable settings